 What Is The Concatenate Excel Function

+One of the ways to combine text is the concatenate formula in Excel.
 The Concatenate Excel function is found in the Formulas tab under Text Functions.
 It is designed to combine cells in Excel into one text string.

 Syntax Of The Concatenate In Excel Formula

 Text1 A required argument representing the first text value, numerical value, or cell reference to combine.